micmejia/bible-dump/AMPC/1 John/1 John 4.md

-If anyone says, I love God, and hates (detests, abominates) his brother [[^i]in Christ], he is a liar; for he who does not love his brother, whom he has seen, cannot love God, Whom he has not seen.
+If anyone says, I love God, and hates (detests, abominates) his brother [in Christ], he is a liar; for he who does not love his brother, whom he has seen, cannot love God, Whom he has not seen.